-YouTube suspends adverts on Russell Brand’s channel as Katy Perry clips resurface
+Russell Brand: Paramount+ follows BBC and Channel 4 and removes comedian’s show

 Resurfaced footage shows moment Katy Perry found out Russell Brand dumped her

+The BBC and Channel 4 have both launched investigations into the comedian and actor’s time at their channels, along with removing content featuring Brand from their platforms.

+And now Paramount+ has taken down his ‘Live in New York City’ show, as reported by MailOnline.

-YouTube has suspended adverts on Russell Brand’s channel in light of a slew of sexual assault and rape allegations made against the comedian, as clips of his former wife Katy Perry have resurfaced.
+Meanwhile, YouTube has suspended adverts on Russell Brand’s channel in light of a slew of sexual assault and rape allegations made against the comedian, as clips of his former wife Katy Perry have resurfaced.

 The platform’s suspension, for “violating its policy”, will still allow Brand to upload videos to his 6.6 million followers, but he will not profit from advertising.